whosonfirst/go-whosonfirst-temporal/README.md

 * It does not handle period "expressions" yet
 * It does not handle years before 1000 yet _because Go's date parser appears to be built on top of MADNESS_
 * It does not implement temporal operators yet
+* Oh yeah, I am not entirely convinced I have the math working correctly

 It does not implement complete CIDOC-CRM (textual) temporal expressions nor will it.
-That will be left to another package to implement string to year-month-day conversions.
+Currently there are a handful of `NewThingFromString` functions which allow for simple `YYYY-MM-DD BCE?` strings but these will probably be replaced or at least superseded by equivalent functions that hide more complex string parsing from this package.
+We'll see.

 ## Example